Friday, December 26, 2025

 Still Like Spring, Even When Old

-A white woman spoke to me from behind.
-I looked at her.
-She was very stylish.
+A white woman called out to me from behind.
+I turned around to look at her, and she was an absolute fashionista.

 Thursday, October 30, 2025